FelixSelter/JVenv/README.md

 ##### list

 - lists all the jvms with their alias name from the config.
-Shows the current active global version
+Shows the current active global version, shell version and local version

 ##### install